aredston19/aredston19.Github.io/CFB.md

 As part of my data career jumpstart program I decided to visualize a number of metrics from the 2022 college football season using Tableau.
 The data I used can be found on [kaggle](https://www.kaggle.com/datasets/jeffgallini/college-football-team-stats-2019/code), and also on the NCAA’s website: <https://www.ncaa.com/stats/football/fbs>.

 There are ~ 150 metrics (columns) being tracked for the 131 FBS schools, ranging the gamut from offensive yards to defensive 4th down percentage to net turnovers per game and everything in between.
-There are a seemingly endless number of relationships I could have compared, but I tried to keep my initial analysis pretty simple, mostly looking at offensive and defensive efficiency.
+There are a seemingly endless number of relationships I could have compared, but I tried to keep my initial analysis pretty simple, mostly looking at offensive and defensive efficiency and how it relates to a team's record.

 ## Which conference and teams had the most success? ##

 <img src="images/conference_wins.png?raw=true"/> (chart showing the number of wins by conference)

 In the column chart above I start by plotting each team's wins, color coated by conference.
 It should come as no surprise to anyone that watches college football that the SEC leads the country in average wins with just over 8.
 The conference has been dominant over the past decade and a half winning 6 of the last 8, and 13 of the last 17 national championships.
 It also doesn't hurt that the SEC has an 8 game conference scchedule and each team gets to pad its records with an extra G5 or FCS game.